Skip to main content

 • stability

-The stability of Bonelab has been widely criticized, with players reporting numerous bugs, glitches, and game-breaking issues that significantly hinder the gameplay experience.
-Many users experienced soft locks, freezing during loading screens, and erratic physics that made climbing and weapon handling frustrating.
-While some players noted that the game has potential and could improve with future patches, the consensus is that it currently feels unpolished and unfinished, making it difficult to recommend for purchase at this time.
+The stability of "Bonelab" has been widely criticized, with players reporting numerous bugs, glitches, and game-breaking issues that significantly hinder gameplay.
+Many users experienced soft locks, freezing during loading screens, and inconsistent physics, particularly during climbing and weapon handling.
+While some acknowledge the game's potential and fun aspects, the overwhelming consensus is that it feels unpolished and requires substantial updates to address its myriad stability problems.

 • “Game runs great for me, even on a slightly dated PC that could use some upgrades soon.”